-Just two blocks from the heart of downtown Orlando is Orlando City Stadium.
+Just two blocks from the heart of downtown Orlando is Exploria Stadium.
 The 100% privately financed stadium is home to Orlando City of Major League Soccer (MLS) and Orlando Pride of the National Women’s Soccer League (NWSL).
-The stadium is enveloped with a four-sided canopy roof to keep noise in and weather out, ensuring Orlando City Stadium will be one of the loudest, toughest places to play in.
+The stadium is enveloped with a four-sided canopy roof to keep noise in and weather out, ensuring Exploria Stadium will be one of the loudest, toughest places to play in.

-Thanks to overwhelming request from fans, the North End features “The Wall” - home to The Ruckus and Iron Lion Firm and North America’s only full safe-standing supporters’ section.
+The North End features “The Wall” - home to The Ruckus and Iron Lion Firm and North America’s first full safe-standing supporters’ section.

 The stadium’s natural grass field sits eight feet below street level, allowing for spectacular views at any seat.
 In addition to the Audi Sport Club, a shared suite experience, the venue also boasts club sections on the East and West sides of the field with amenities including complimentary food and beverages, private seating locations and a private entrance on the West side.